 The ALLL has a direct impact on the provision expense.
 The increase in the ALLL is funded through recoveries and provision expense.
 The following tables both deal with the allowance for credit losses.
 The first table breaks down the activity within ALLL for each loan portfolio class and shows the contribution provided by both the recoveries and the provision along with the reduction of the allowance caused by charge-offs.
 The second table discloses how much of the ALLL is attributed to each class of the loan portfolio, as well as the percent that each particular class of the loan portfolio represents to the entire loan portfolio in the aggregate.
-The consumer loan portfolio accounted for the largest component of charge-offs and recoveries for second quarter of 2021.
-For second quarter 2020, the commercial and industrial and consumer loan portfolios accounted for both the largest component of charge-offs while the consumer portfolio accounted for the largest component of recoveries for the second quarter 2020.
+The consumer loan portfolio accounted for the largest component of charge-offs and recoveries for third quarter of 2021 and 2020.
 The commercial real estate portfolio is currently creating a large impact on the ALLL due to the loan growth.

-Total provision for loan losses was \$928 thousand lower for the second quarter 2021 as compared to the same quarter 2020.
-Provision for loan loss has stabilized during the second quarter of 2021.
+Total provision for loan losses was \$1.3 million lower for the third quarter 2021 as compared to the same quarter 2020.
+Provision for loan loss has stabilized during the third quarter of 2021.
 There is still some uncertainty related to COVID-19 and its effects on the ability of individuals, businesses and other entities to meet their financial obligation; therefore, it is prudent to incorporate the impact of COVID-19 in the evaluation of the adequacy of Allowance for Loan and Lease Losses (ALLL).
 The restaurant and hospitality sectors have been hit especially hard.
 Risk in the Consumer and 1-4 Family Portfolio has increased but the full impact still remains unknown.
-Increases to the Bank's ALLL for the second quarter of 2021, centered around current customers and businesses that are particularly vulnerable and qualitative factors were adjusted accordingly.
+Increases to the Bank's ALLL for the third quarter of 2021, centered around current customers and businesses that are particularly vulnerable and qualitative factors were adjusted accordingly.
 Management continues to monitor asset quality, making adjustments to the provision as necessary.
-Loan charge-offs were \$199 thousand lower in second quarter 2021 than the same quarter 2020.
-Recoveries were \$9 thousand lower in second quarter 2021 as compared to second quarter 2020.
-Combined net charge-offs were \$190 thousand lower in second quarter 2021 than the same time period 2020.
+Loan charge-offs were \$24 thousand higher in third quarter 2021 than the same quarter 2020.
+Recoveries were \$13 thousand higher in third quarter 2021 as compared to third quarter 2020.
+Combined net charge-offs were \$11 thousand higher in third quarter 2020.

-Past due loans, which include no deferrals related to COVID-19, decreased \$1.9 million at June 30, 2021 as compared to June 30, 2020.
-The majority of the change is attributed to the decrease of past due balances in the consumer real estate, agricultural and agricultural real estate portfolios with an increase in the commercial and industrial and commercial real estate portfolios.
+Past due loans, which include no deferrals related to COVID-19, increased \$1.3 million at September 30, 2021 as compared to September 30, 2020.
+Approximately 75% of the change is attributed to the increase of past due balances in the consumer real estate and commercial and industrial portfolios.

 The following table breaks down the activity within the ALLL for each loan portfolio class and shows the contribution provided by both recoveries and the provision, along with the reduction of the allowance caused by charge-offs.
-The time period covered is for three months ended June 30, 2021, 2020, and 2019.
+The time period covered is for three months ended September 30, 2021, 2020, and 2019.